MicrosoftDocs/power-pages-docs/power-pages-docs/transparency-note-generate-text.md

 The goal of Copilot for text is to provide you with assistance in creating text type content on a page in Power Pages.
 To ensure new or less experienced developers can create text content better and faster to build a page of quality and in less time.

+## How was the feature evaluated?
+What metrics are used to measure performance?

+[Provide evidence of system accuracy and performance as well as a description of the extent to which these results are generalizable across use cases that were not part of the evaluation.]

 ## What are the limitations of natural language to text?
 How can users minimize the impact of the natural language to text limitations when using the system?

 - This feature doesn’t support non-English language input.